rakkatak/sandbox/restaurant-menu/README.md

 ## Angular Components

-In Angular 1.5, a component is a special kind of directive that uses a simplified configuration that assumes some defaults.
+In Angular 1.5, a component is a special kind of directive that uses a simplified configuration.
 Component based architecture has the following principals:

 >- Components only control their own view and data, and never modify data or DOM outside of their own scope.
 >- Components have well-defined public API that determines how data inputs into the component and data outputs from the component.